b3iA/ebook.js/README.txt

         * epub:
             Emits an EPUB file in the root directory with the name [title].epub

+        * latex:
+            Emits a TEX file with the name [title].tex.
+The format is optimized for processing with xelatex, but pdflatex can be used.
+If a Patreon link is included in the cover XHTML file, it is automatically extracted and added to the cover page and thus also included in generated PDFs.

         * html:
             Emits a HTML file in the root directory with the name [title].html.
 The generated file has no external dependencies and can be uploaded or viewed